dummylabs/thewatchman/README.md

 ```

 ### Send report as a text file via telegram bot
-You should add report folder to a Home Assistant whitelist, otherwise telegram_bot will be unable to pick files from the folder (see example configuration below).
+You should add report folder to the Home Assistant whitelist, otherwise telegram_bot will be unable to pick files from the folder (see example configuration below).
 ```yaml
 service: watchman.report
 data: